This activated charcoal is not the kind found on your burnt toast!

-Every 8 Minutes, a Child Goes to an Emergency Room for Medicine Poisoning, Dr. Mercola (source)
+Every 8 Minutes, a Child Goes to an Emergency Room for Medicine Poisoning (source)

 We have averted full-blown food-poisoning after eating out more than once as well as using it several times here on the farm.
-I wouldn’t be without activated charcoal in my medicine cabinet – and always keep capsules in the car – for spider bites, mushroom poisoning, accidental poisoning, a stomach bug, or even a snake bite until we can get to the ER.
+I wouldn’t be without activated charcoal in my medicine cabinet – and always keep capsules in the car – for spider bites, mushroom poisoning, accidental poisoning, a stomach bug or food poisoning, or even a snake bite until we can get to the ER.
 I don’t hesitate to share it if there is a need.
-Sometimes, minutes count.

 It has also been used successfully as an external poultice (mixed with baking soda and plantain) on brown recluse and other serious spider bites.

 Scientific experiments over many years attest to the effectiveness of charcoal as an antidote, both to humans and to animals.
 In one experiment, 100 times the lethal dose of Cobra venom was mixed with charcoal and injected into a laboratory animal.
 The animal was not harmed.
 In other experiments, arsenic and strychnine were mixed with charcoal and ingested by humans under laboratory conditions.
 The subjects survived even though the poison dosages were five to ten times the lethal dose.